Do you struggle to clearly define your priorities in life?

 Examples of what are often top priorities in life

 If you’re struggling to come up with what priorities you should have at the top of your list, here are some ideas.
 Please note that these are just some ideas.
-Everybody’s priorities are different based on where they are in life, their family situation, certain goals they have already set for themselves.
+Everybody’s priorities are different based on where they are in life, their family situation or specific goals they have already set for themselves.

-Physical health is often seen as a priority because it’s one of the necessities, but it can be hard to figure out what really matters most.
+Physical well-being is often seen as a priority because it’s one of the necessities, but it can be hard to figure out what really matters most.

 For many people, physical health is the number one focus they have in their life.
 They are always looking for ways to improve their overall condition and prevent sicknesses from happening in the future.
 This might include thinking about food all day long or taking care of themselves with things like sleeping more or exercising regularly.